joeybaker/remapify/CONTRIBUTING.md

 ### Process
 1. Fork the Repo
+2. Add a test for your change.
+This test should fail before your change is implemented and succeed after.
 2. All tests should pass.
 3. Send a pull request.

 ## Creating issues
 GitHub issues can be treated like a massive, communal todo list.
 If you notice something wrong, toss an issue in and we'll get to it!

-**TL;DR Put issues into the right milestone if avaliable.
+**TL;DR Put issues into the right milestone if available.
 Don't create new milestones or labels.
 Talk to the responsible person on a milestone before adding issues to a milestone that have a due date.**

 ### Bug Issues
 * mark with the "bug" label